ibm-cloud-docs/containers/cs_troubleshoot_clusters.md

 When you deploy your cluster, it remains in a pending state and doesn't start.

 {: tsCauses}
 If you just created the cluster, the worker nodes might still be configuring.
-If you already wait for awhile, you might have an invalid VLAN.
+If you already wait for a while, you might have an invalid VLAN.

 {: tsResolve}